Click Fraud Prevention – Identify & Reduce Bot Traffic in Your Paid Ads

 - Click Timestamp

-Click timestamp maintains the time in which the click is made on the ad.
+Click timestamp maintains the time at which the click is made on the ad.
 The bot-based click fraud runs repeatedly to attempt clicking on the ads, which increases click frequency for that duration.
 A high range of clicks with almost similar timestamp points at the possibility of click fraud.
 All you need to do in this case is to plot a chart.
-A low duration and high frequency could be a probable source of fraud.
+A low duration and high frequency mean a high probability of fraud.

 - Action Timestamp

 Action timestamp is the time at which the user takes some action on the app or website.
 Depending on the uniqueness of the app, you may expect the use who visits your app/website to complete certain actions.
 With a bot-based click attack, there is a similarity with not only with IP range and click timestamp pattern, but also with action timestamp.
-Since click fraud only clicks on the advertisement and there is no or delayed action on the webpage or app, you can notice a low or almost no action timestamp.
+As bot clicks on the advertisement and then performs the action on app or website without any delay, the advertiser can notice a low or almost no action timestamp.

 2. Mitigating Click Fraud